-l: Incomplete.
-Students for whom an extension has been authorized receive the grade I, which stands until the work has been made up.
+I: Incomplete.
+Students for whom an extension has been authorized receive the grade J, which stands until the work has been made up.
 The course coordinator or instructor who authorizes the extension confers with the student to establish a final time limit for completion of the missing work.
-Copies of the agreement are given to the student, the instructor, and the registrar of the School of Nursing.
-The grade I must be removed in the next semester or the grade automatically will be converted to F.
+Copies of the agreement are given to the student, the instructor, and Logan Key, the registrar of the School of Nursing.
+The grade I must be removed in the next semester or the grade will automatically be converted to F. Students receiving a grade of I in a clinical course must register for zero hours of NURS 3000-Clinical Continuation.
+Tuition is charged at a rate of 0.5 credit hours plus the liability insurance fee.

-Late work: Essays, book reviews, papers, laboratory reports, etc. must be turned in no later than the last day a particular class meets or earlier if specified by the instructor.
-The grade for work not done in compliance with this schedule is zero unless an extension has been granted.
-The student must present a petition for an extension to the course coordinator or instructor at least a day before the work is due, and the petition must be endorsed by the instructor.
+Late work.
+Essays, book reviews, papers, laboratory reports, etc., must be turned in no later than the time specified by the course syllabus.
+For work not completed by the specified time, a grade of zero will be given unless an extension has been granted.
+To receive an extension, the student must present a petition for an extension to the course coordinator or instructor at least one day before the work is due, and the petition must be endorsed by the instructor.